 Counselling provides an array of benefits for our mental and emotional well-being, which should be paramount in a complex, fast paced society.
 It does not help us to physically progress forward but emotionally we trail behind our own progress.
 Our emotional and mental quality of life, and piece of mind deserve attention.

 Join us at College of Allied Educators to learn how you can unlock your innermost self to find success and happiness.

 Diploma in Counselling Psychology (DCPSY) is a Skillsfuture counselling course (claimable) covering a range of conceptual and functional skills in counselling.
 It trains students to apply appropriate counselling psychology skills in different situations, and equips students with the ability to work effectively as a counsellor.

-Graduate Diploma in Counselling Psychology (GDICP) is a counselling psychology course accredited by the Singapore Association for Counselling (SAC).
-The part-time Graduate Diploma in Counselling Psychology programme focuses on developing and enhancing experiential knowledge and skills through a holistic approach.
+Postgraduate Diploma in Counselling Psychology (PGDICP) is a counselling psychology course accredited by the Singapore Association for Counselling (SAC).
+The part-time Postgraduate Diploma in Counselling Psychology programme focuses on developing and enhancing experiential knowledge and skills through a holistic approach.
 Some of the subjects covered include Counselling Children, Addiction Intervention, Crisis Intervention, and Family Therapy.